swerb420/LiteBot/README.md

 ```

 Compose limits the trading bot container to about **1.5&nbsp;GB** of memory, so a VPS with at least 2&nbsp;GB of RAM is recommended.

+The requirements include `transformers` and `scikit-learn`, which can consume
+hundreds of megabytes of RAM when loaded.
+Loading the MobileBERT model for
+sentiment analysis alone adds roughly 150&nbsp;MB.
+Ensure your VPS has enough
+free memory or consider lighter alternatives if those features are not needed.

 ## VPS Notes